 Let’s have a look at what happened to the real “Bretagne”, if such a Panther even existed at all… 😉 The 1er G.M.R. under the lead of captain Guy Besnier was poorly equipped when they first arrived in Bretagne.
 Their job was to keep pressure on the German pocket at Saint-Nazaire.
 When the Forces françaises de l’intérieur (FFI) learned that Besnier was a former tank commandant, they notified him of the large amounts of German armour still present in the Falaise pocket.
 Besnier was quite interested in taking this opportunity and, after having acquired permission, sent a group of mechanics to Normandy to recover as many tanks as possible.
 This operation lasted from January to March 1945.
 Recovery of the vehicles was quite an unsavoury job as in some cases the dead occupants were still to be removed.

 The salient detail is that real Panther “Bretagne” still exists today.
-According to a volunteer at the Musée de Blindés, by the name Christophe Mialon, the Panther with Fgst.Nr.
+According to a volunteer at the Musée de Blindés, Christophe Mialon, the Panther with Fgst.Nr.
 152451 now located at the Overlord museum in Coleville-sur-Mer served under Besnier.
 According to the same source the Panther was retired from service in 1955 after which it became a range target at the ETBS.
 Several shell impacts stemming from its period as range target can still be distinguished on the glacis and turret.
 The turret of Bretagne has been used to restore Panther #256, still residing at Musée de Blindes.